parth-paghdal-132/parth-paghdal-132/README.md

 - I am interested to provide solution for large as well as small problem.

 ## Work ✨
-- Course Assitant for CS-522 Mobile Systems and Application
+- Course Assistant for CS-522 Mobile Systems and Application

 ## Motivation 💪
 -  I find inspiration in creative endeavors, collaboration with others, and seeing the tangible results of my work